 This award benefits graduating seniors of Baltic High School who plan to attend an accredited college, university, vocational school, or technical school.
 Applicants must have a GPA of 2.5 or higher.
 The deadline is March 15th.
 More info here.

 Applicants must be graduating seniors from an accredited high school in Minnehaha or Lincoln County, South Dakota.
 Applicants must plan to attend an accredited college or university or vocational or technical school.
-Financial need, participation in school and community affairs, and motivation to pursue goals is also a must.
+Financial need, participation in school and community affairs, and motivation to pursue goals are also a must.
 The deadline is March 15th.
 More details here.

 This scholarship is open to graduating seniors of Alcester-Hudson High School who have participated in agriculture courses or Future Farmers of America and who demonstrate financial need.
 The deadline is March 15th.
 Learn more here.

 This scholarship provides an award for the first year of higher education at an accredited college, university, vocational, or technical school for students from the Sioux Falls area who have a financial need.
-Applicants must be graduating seniors of an alternative school, or of a Sioux Falls area public or private high school, or have earned a GED.
+Applicants must be graduating seniors of an alternative school or of a Sioux Falls area public or private high school or have earned a GED.
 Applicants graduating from a public or private high school must have a cumulative GPA of no greater than 3.0.
 The deadline is March 15th.
 Read more here.

 Five $1,000 scholarships are awarded to area high school students who will be majoring in a healthcare field.
-The deadline to apply is March 17th.
+The deadline to apply is March 15th.
 Website found here.

 April